 DVD shooting footage @ Nice Images

 The filming itself, I assumed, would be the least difficult bit.
-In some aspect this was true.
+In some aspects this was true.
 However, I forgot that I did not attend a ballet class myself for the past two years.
-Consequently, the three full days of filming were pure agony, especially day one where we shot the slow, unforgiving beginner level.
+Consequently, the three full days of filming were pure agony, especially day one where we shot at the slow, unforgiving beginner level.

 Moreover, I have never had pointe shoes as painful as the ones I bought for the shoot.
-Since then I always, always advise my students to never buy pointe shoes on a cold day and if they must, to walk around in the warm shop until their shrunken feet regain their normal size before trying on shoes.
+Since then I always, always advise my students never to buy pointe shoes on a cold day and if they must, to walk around in the warm shop until their shrunken feet regain their normal size before trying on shoes.

 I have nothing but admiration for Steve Watson, the man behind the camera (as well as the editor) who endured three long days of listening to metronome beeps with me.